mats-mulder/heindaanen/content/en/cv.md

 ## Relevant Professional Affiliations

+* Member of the program committee of the [10th European Conference on Protective Clothing](https://ecpc.nipv.nl/ "ECPC"), Arnhem May 9-12, 2023.
 * Member of the scientific committee of the 5th international congress on soldiers'' physical performance Quebec City 2020
 * Chair of the 2019 International Conference on Environmental Ergonomics
 * Lead auditor of Textile research group of Saxion University (dec 2016)